opdavies/pathauto_menu_link/README.txt

 when a menu link item has been updated, based of the link's new position within the menu tree.

+Should this be in the Pathauto module itself?
+Maybe.

 MAINTAINERS
 -----------